aAdams01/aAdams01/README.md

 ## 👩‍💻 Coding Momma

 Hi, I’m Ariel!
 A web developer turned stay-at-home mom who loves to keep coding amidst the chaos of motherhood.
 Whether it's during nap time or after tucking the kids into bed, you'll find me working on fun and creative coding projects.
+I love learning new tools and technologies.

 ### 🌟 About Me